MarcelineVQ/TimeToKill/README.md

 # TimeToKill (TTK)

-A World of Warcraft 1.12 addon that estimates time-to-kill for raid bosses and important adds.
+A World of Warcraft 1.12 addon that estimates time-to-kill for raid bosses and their adds.
+This is not a general TTK addon, it's just for bosses.

 ## Features